Find out what there is to see and do at one of our most important local nature reserves

 The reserve has a number of different habitats for wildlife including woodland, heathland and saltmarsh.
 From the Head there are amazing views across Bournemouth and beyond to the Purbecks and the Isle of Wight.

-We have a wonderful visitor centre in the old thatched barn, which is open from 10am to 4pm daily (except Christmas Day) and until 5pm in the summer.
+The Centre is open from 10.30am to 4pm daily (except Christmas Day) and until 5pm in the summer.
 You can see displays of archaeology artefacts that have been found at Hengistbury Head, and learn all about the wildlife that lives on this local nature reserve.

-A land train runs from the Hiker Cafe to the Beach Cafe on Mudeford spit every day (except Christmas Day) and is a great way to take in the sights.
+A land train runs from the Hiker Cafe to the Beach Cafe on Mudeford spit every day (except Christmas Day).
+It is a great way to take in the sights.

-If you liked the dramatic scenery at Hengistbury Head you might enjoy exploring the countryside habitat and wildlife at Wick Fields, between the golf course and the harbour.
+If you like the dramatic scenery at Hengistbury Head you might enjoy exploring the countryside habitat and wildlife at Wick Fields.
+This is between the golf course and the harbour.
 You can find out where all these wonderful places are by looking at our parks and countryside map.

 Caring for Hengistbury Head